Viva Technology is coming back to Paris with its ginormous tech conference

 Researchers devise method for regenerating hair cells to help reverse hearing loss

 If there’s one word that can describe Viva Technology (or “VivaTech” for short), it’s that it’s a ginormous conference.
 While it was just the first edition last year, 45,000 people made their way to Paris to talk about all things tech.
-VivaTech is back again this year on June 15th – June 17th.
+VivaTech is back again this year, June 15-17.

-Last year, Mike and I didn’t really know what to expect.
+Last year, Mike and I didn’t know what to expect.
 But I think it’s fair to say that it was a good conference.
 As Mike wrote last year, “VivaTech is somewhat akin to a TechCrunch Disrupt, but with a broader mix of corporate and government involvement.”

 VivaTech is co-organized by the advertising company Publicis and major newspaper Les Échos.
 Last year, 5,000 startups, 6,000 CEOs, 250 investors and 5,000 students were there at some point during the three days of the conference.
-There were a ton of startup booths as well as eight different stages.
+There were a ton of startup booths, as well as eight stages.

 And the team behind VivaTech plans to do just that once again.
-Everything will be refined as the conference was organized quite quickly last year.
+Everything will be refined, as the conference was organized quite quickly last year.
 So this time, they have more time to prepare and line up their speakers and startups.

-Today at the Élysée Palace, French president François Hollande, French digital minister Axelle Lemaire, Publicis, Les Echos and a bunch of other people introduced the event.
+Today at the Élysée Palace, French president François Hollande, French digital minister Axelle Lemaire, Publicis, Les Échos and a bunch of other people introduced the event.
 It was a big splashy event with around 200 people from the tech ecosystem.

 “The first time I heard about VivaTech, I thought ‘oh no, not yet another big thing,’” Axelle Lemaire said.
 But she then said that France needed a major tech event to compete with other countries.